 Machinery Guarding Compliance

-A suitable and sufficient risk assessment must be undertake to ensure compliance with PUWER and other statutory health and safety Regulations.
-The assessment should identify clearly the hazards present and then establish the measures necessary to control the risks and hence satisfy the relevant legal requirements.
+A suitable and sufficient risk assessment must be undertaken to ensure compliance with PUWER and other health and safety regulations and legislation (such as the Health and Safety at Work etc Act 1974).
+The assessment should identify the hazards so measures can be put in place to control the risks and satisfy the relevant statutory requirements.

-As a first step to ensuring compliance with statutory health and safety Regulations such as PUWER, we are offering a FREE service to organisations that operate potentially hazardous machinery.
-After an initial telephone consultation, our experienced safety engineers can make an appointment to visit manufacturers' premises and assess the machinery safeguards.
+As a first step to ensuring compliance with health and safety legislation and machine guarding regulations we offer a service to organisations that operate potentially hazardous machinery.
+After an initial telephone consultation, our experienced safety engineers can make an appointment to visit your premises and complete a machine guarding compliance survey.

-As part of the free survey, our safety engineers provide a short written report that identifies areas of non-compliance to the appropriate standards and actions that can be taken to reduce risk, improve safety and comply with the Regulations.
-Importantly, we can also carry out any work necessary to make the machinery compliant.
+As part of the survey, our safety engineers provide a short written report that identifies areas of non-conformity with the appropriate standards and actions that can be taken to reduce risk, improve safety and comply with the machinery safety regulations.
+Importantly, we can also carry out any work necessary to make the machinery safe.